-Business in Divorce
+Business in divorce

 When contemplating divorce, most spouses will think about rental properties, family homes, and financial assets.
 According to California law, business is also an asset that couples need to deal with during marital distribution.
 Business distribution has its intricacies, especially when valuing and dividing.
 So here is what you need to know about business in divorce.